Regulatory Model Numbers

 The following steps are required when removing or replacing fans from a switch.

-Note: Only a representative fan module is shown in Figure 2.
-For the location of the fan modules on your switch, refer to Rear Panel.
+Note: Only a representative fan module is shown in Figure 2 - Removing Fan Module.
+Refer to the rear panel for the location of the fan modules on your switch.

 1. Ground yourself with an ESD wrist strap.

-2. Push the fan module release lever and slide the fan module out of the switch (Figure 2).
+2. Push the fan module release lever and slide the fan module out of the switch (Figure 2 - Removing Fan Module).

 Figure 2.
 Removing Fan Module